+NOTE A person may specify both a spatial definition and an operational location where it is necessary to specify the spatial definition of a person within a given operational location.

 Person property

 Properties of a person shall be presented as person properties.
 Each person shall have zero or more person properties.
 These specify the current property values of the person for the associated personnel class property.